EvanZhouDev/raycast-arcade/README.md

 ### 🔢 2048

 Play the number-merging game, now beautifully recreated in Raycast!
 See if you can get the coveted 2048 tile, or even higher!

+### 🐍 Snake

+Eat apples and grow!
+Play classic snake with WASD, and see how far you can get.